luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 1**

 This trait is only available to characters with Guns skill of 60 or higher.
 You have trained to become an expert marksman.
-You do not suffer the −10 modifier for called shots (▶218, EP2) and your modifier for indirect attacks is only −10 (▶206, EP2).
+You do not suffer the −10 modifier for [called shots](../../../12/15-special-attacks.md#called-shots) (_EP2_) and your modifier for [indirect attacks](../../../12/04-ranged-combat.md#indirect-fire) (_EP2_) is only −10.

 ### Spacecraft